chef-boneyard/chef-rfc/rfc019-chef-workflows.md

 $ chef test integration
 ```

-_Note: We will need to have the generators for each of these tools drop off a standard file for dependency resolution that states we should exlusively look at the directory above us for our content.
+_Note: We will need to have the generators for each of these tools drop off a standard file for dependency resolution that states we should exclusively look at the directory above us for our content.
 Also - should this really be chef test unit/chef test integration?_

 ### How to publish your cookbooks and policy